jmorris-uk/openmc_workshop/README.md

 #### <a name="task8"></a>Task 8 - Optimize a breeder blanket for tritium production

-Please allow 30 minutes for this task.
+Please allow 25 minutes for this task.

+Expected outputs from this task are on [slide 13 of the presentation]([https://slides.com/shimwell/neutronics_workshop/#/13])

 ### Acknowledgments
 Fred Thomas for providing examples from the Serpent workshop,